comp426-2022-fall/a99-group7/README.md

 ## Setup Instructions

 1. Clone the respository
-2. Open the repo and run '''npm install''' to install the dependencies needed to run our project.
+2. Open the repo and run ```npm instal``` to install the dependencies needed to run our project.
 More details about the dependencies we used can be found in the Dependencies section below
-3. Run '''npm start'''.
+3. Run ```npm start```.
 This should automatically open http://localhost:3001/.
 If not, you can navigate to this link in your browser.
 4. When you are done running the program, hit '''CONTROL+C''' to end the session.

 ## Dependencies